Zugie/Zugie/README.md

 ### Hi there 👋

-I am Joe Zugelter, software engineer seeking a web development role.
-Currently, I am on a contract helping students learn Java.
+I am Joe Zugelter, software engineering consultant at Callibrity.
 My education includes a master's degree in electrical computer engineering from the University of Texas at Austin and more recently a full stack .NET coding bootcamp.

 - 😄 Pronouns: He/him, they/them